Skip to content

 The last chapter readers saw was 401, in December 2024.
 It closed out a short 11-chapter burst — the pattern Togashi has fallen into since the 2018 hiatus.
 Every time he comes back, he comes back with a stockpile.
 Every time the stockpile eventually runs out, and the silence resumes.

-Chapter 401 left readers mid-Succession War — Kurapika cross-cutting between multiple princes aboard the Black Whale, the Phantom Troupe still lurking somewhere below decks, and the Dark Continent, the arc the entire journey has been a prelude to, still out of reach.
+Where 401 left readers matters.
+The chapter cut mid-Succession War — Kurapika cross-cutting between multiple princes aboard the Black Whale, the Phantom Troupe still lurking somewhere below decks, the Dark Continent (the arc the entire journey has been a prelude to) still out of reach.
 If twenty new chapters ship, they will be the closest Hunter x Hunter has come to actual Dark Continent material since 2017.

 The sketch says more than the caption